 For further information refer to the Regulatory Disclosures.

-Westpac distinguishes between different types of risk and takes an integrated approach toward identifying, assessing and managing all material risks including through the annual review of the Risk Management Strategy and additional controls through supporting frameworks and policies for the following risk types:
+Westpac distinguishes between different types of risk and takes an integrated approach toward identifying, assessing and managing all material risks including through the annual review of the Westpac Group Risk Management Strategy and the establishment of additional controls through supporting frameworks and policies for the following risk types:

 - Credit risk - the risk of financial loss where a customer or counterparty fails to meet their financial obligations to Westpac;